hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 /dev/sda2 on /media/pi/DISK2-4TB type ntfs3 (rw,nosuid,nodev,relatime,uid=1000,gid=1000,windows_names,iocharset=utf8,uhelper=udisks2) [DISK2-4TB]
 ```

-Now we have identified the correct partitions and their PARTUUID, and now need to identify the root folder names on them.
+Now we have identified the correct disks, partitions and their PARTUUID, and now need to identify the root folder names on them.

 Start `File Manager` and navigate to each of the partitions, something like:
 - the media root folder is under `/media/pi/DISK1-5TB`